Joponpin2000/sc-shop/README.md

 To run this app, there's a .env.example file that contains the format for the config data needed for the app to run.
 Create a .env file at the root of the folder and include the respective config inside.

+NOTE: Any changes made to the .env file will only reflect after restarting the server.

 ## Available Scripts

 In the project directory, you can run: